YashGupta1510/cucumberQA/README.md

 The `post` block defines actions that will be executed after the stages.
 In this case:
 - The `always` block ensures that the specified actions are executed regardless of the pipeline result.
 - The `cleanWs()` function cleans the workspace.
-- The `dir()` function is used to navigate to specific directories within the workspace and delete them